Aur3SoRed/peplum-cinema/pseudo-code.md

 ## WEDNESDAY 11N (AFTERNOON)

-[] Insert data into peplum(db)
+[X] Insert data into peplum(db)

-[] Construct a table named 'forum'
+[X] Construct a table named 'forum' and insert data

-[] Define 2 values for forum: a review and a relation with peplum table
+[X] Define values for forum: a review and a relation with peplum table for id